cdisc-org/cdisc-rules-engine/resources/schema/CustomRules.md

 4. **Consider hierarchies** - Categorize using hierarchical structures when appropriate
 5. **Avoid redundancy** - Don't duplicate information already in core CDISC properties
 6. **Path naming** - When adding custom columns, use clear names that indicate the data being displayed

+## Validation

+When using custom attributes, it's important to ensure your rules remain valid:

+1. **Schema validation** - Test your rules against the Organization_Custom.json schema
+2. **Category placement** - Ensure the Category object is correctly placed under the Authorities item, at the same level as Organization and Standards
+3. **Required properties** - Make sure all required properties are still present in your rules
+4. **Data types** - Use the correct data types for each property as defined in the schema

 ## FAQ